16 fun things to do in Padstow, Cornwall in 2023

 Things to do in Padstow

-Eat at the many restaurants
+1. Eat at one (or a few!) of the many restaurants

 Padstow is somewhat famous for its food scene, largely thanks to its celebrity chef Rick Stein who spent many long childhood holidays in town.